Ctrl K

 pip install . --no-deps

-1. (Alternative) Or into an existing environment with:
+1. (Alternative) Update an existing environment:

-conda env update --file requirements.yml -n <ENVIRONMENT-NAME>
+conda env update --file requirements-dev -n <ENVIRONMENT-NAME>

 conda activate geokit